EMDR Therapy for Women in NY, NJ & MA

-EMDR uses gentle, rhythmic techniques—like eye movements, tapping, or tones—to activate your brain’s natural healing process.
-Unlike traditional talk therapy, you don’t need to relive every detail.
-In a safe, supportive space, we’ll target the root of the pain while building tools for resilience and emotional regulation.
+EMDR uses gentle bilateral stimulation — such as eye movements, tapping, or tones — to activate the brain’s natural healing process.
+Unlike traditional talk therapy, you do not have to verbally relive every detail of what you’ve been through.
+In a safe, structured space, we work at a pace that supports your nervous system while targeting the root of the distress and strengthening emotional regulation.

-• Birth trauma, fertility challenges, or emotionally overwhelming medical procedures
+• Birth trauma, fertility challenges, or overwhelming medical experiences

 • Postpartum anxiety or unresolved emotions around pregnancy and parenting